Richard Berg

-Richard Harvey Berg (1943 – July 26, 2019) was a prolific American wargame designer.
+Richard Harvey Berg (1943 – July 26, 2019) was an American wargame designer.
 He was inducted into the Charles Roberts Awards Hall of Fame in 1987.

 Early life, army, student and lawyer

 Richard Berg was born in New York City.
 At age 21, he entered the United States Army, and served from 1967 to 1969, where he was assigned to be the musical director of the Army Theater in Frankfurt, West Germany.
 He earned a Bachelor of Arts from Union College in Schenectady, New York, majoring in Asian History, and then earned a Juris Doctor from Brooklyn Law School.

 From 1971 to 1988, he worked as a criminal defense attorney in private practice and for the Legal Aid Society.
 He also worked as a media communications consultant, actor, director, author, lyricist, and composer, as well as working briefly for the Internal Revenue Service.